There is Hope! God Is With Us!

 II.
 Whether We Deserve Him or Not

 Can you think of anyone less worthy of God's promise of salvation than Ahaz?
-Not only did he rebel against God in every way, setting up false prophets in every street, slaughtering his own children, rejecting God's promise when he sends it to his doorstep?
+Not only did he rebel against God in every way, setting up false prophets in every street, slaughtering his own children, rejecting God's promise when he sent it to his doorstep?
 When God did promise deliverance he rejected the promise.
 When he offered a sign, he belligerently refused!

 And yet, God delivered him anyway.
 God didn't let Rezin or Pekah win that fight.
 2 Kings 16:5 tells us: "Then Rezin king of Aram and Pekah son of Remaliah king of Israel marched up to fight against Jerusalem and besieged Ahaz, but they could not overpower him."